-A user sets the isolation level with commands such as SET ISOLATION and SET TRANSACTION or with configuration settings in the ONCONFIG file.
-It is recommended that you document the isolation levels that the access method supports, as "mi\scan\isolevel()" on page 5-33 describes.
-For information about setting isolation levels, refer to the IBM Informix Guide to SQL: Syntax and the IBM Informix Guide to SQL: Tutorial.
+A user sets the isolation level with commands such as SET ISOLATION and SET TRANSACTION or with configuration settings in the onconfig file.
+It is recommended that you document the isolation levels that the access method supports, as "The mi\scan\isolevel() accessor function" on page 5-22 describes.

-A database server administrator can use the ONCONFIG file to set defaults for such things as isolation level, locking, logging, and sbspace name.
-For information about defaults that you can set for the test-environment ONCONFIG file, refer to the IBM Informix Administrator's Guide.
+A database server administrator can use the onconfig file to set defaults for such things as isolation level, locking, logging, and sbspace name.
+For information about defaults that you can set for the test-environment onconfig file, see the IBM Informix Administrator's Guide.